10 Tips To Keep Your House Secure

-Jelson asked Alan Cook, crime prevention officer from Leicestershire Police, for his ten top tips for keeping your home secure.
+Jelson asked Alan Cook, crime prevention officer from Leicestershire Police, for his ten top tips on how to protect your house from break-ins and keep your home secure.

 1. Keep your doors locked

 It may sound simple but locking your doors – even when you’re at home – is one of the most effective security measures you can take.
 “Burglars are opportunists,” says Alan.
 “They’ll pick a street and a house and ring the bell or knock on the door.
 If no one answers, they’ll try the handle, and if it opens they’ll have access to your home.
 You may well be in the garden or in the bath and completely unaware you’ve had an intruder before it’s too late.”

 2. Lock your windows

 Intruders will always take the easiest option.
 So, if you have window locks fitted, use them.
 If you need to open windows for ventilation, it’s best to open upstairs rather than downstairs.

 3. Don’t give burglars a helping hand

 Ladders left unsecured, garden tools left out in the open for anyone to see – they’re all useful equipment for a potential burglar.
 Keep them locked away in your garden shed.
 If you don’t have a shed, make sure any ladders are chained to your back wall, so they can’t be taken.